Tyrn/wei/the-insider-en.typ

      "Why is Shavash afraid of you?"

      "Shavash wants  a  buyer who will blink at all his frauds.
-It was not a company - they were just pumping the budget money into private pockets!
+It was not a company---they were just pumping the budget money into private pockets!
 Last year Shavash secretly issued more bonds!
 I think that this goes against even the bizarre local securities regulations."